Branislav1993/react-es6-webpack/README.md

 # React using ES6 & Webpack
-Example project for using D3 with ES6 & Webpack 3
+Example project for using React with ES6 & Webpack 3

 ## Getting Started